miso-lims/walkthroughs/_includes/runs-new.md

 the terms used for instrument runs and associated libraries are intentionally different from those used by the vendor.
 A MISO _Run_ represents a sequencing run where the sequencer has been loaded and sequencing has begun.
-The Run Scanner can be configured to detect new Illumina and PacBio runs and automatically create corresponding runs in MISO, while runs for other platforms must be created manually.
+The Run Scanner can be configured to detect new Illumina, PacBio, and Oxford Nanopore runs and automatically create corresponding runs in MISO, while runs for other platforms must be created manually.
 A _Sequencing Container_ is the link between the library information and the instrument Run, and contains one or more lanes.
 Each Illumina lane, PacBio SMRT